mikelitu/cheat-sheets/TouchX-OpenHaptics.md

 ### Windows 10/11

+Download the latest version of OpenHaptics, which is currently v3.5.0 from the official [webpage](https://support.3dsystems.com/s/article/OpenHaptics-for-Windows-Developer-Edition-v35?language=en_US).
+Once it is done, follow the instructions below:

+1. Uninstall any previous version of OpenHaptics if any
+1. Unzip the file
+1. Run .exe file

+The installation by default will be at the directory *C:/OpenHaptics*.

+For the drivers download the drivers from the same [webpage](https://support.3dsystems.com/s/article/OpenHaptics-for-Windows-Developer-Edition-v35?language=en_US).
+Execute the file and let the drivers to be installed.
+Plugged your device in.

 ## How to use OpenHaptics

 OpenHaptics provides an API to read the commands from any haptic device and include them in any of your project.
 The main library for this is known as **HD** and **HDU**, which includes the data types to retieve the state of the device.
 Here is a simple explanation on how to use the OpenHaptics library in your project.
-The complete documentation for the OpenHaptics library can be found [here]().
+The complete documentation for the OpenHaptics library can be found [here](https://s3.amazonaws.com/dl.3dsystems.com/binaries/Sensable/OH/3.5/OpenHaptics_Toolkit_ProgrammersGuide.pdf).

 ### Requirements